Systems · Data · AI

 In Practice

 Not another tool to log into.
 AI workflows built within the platforms your team already uses — monitoring incoming work, preparing deliverables, running quality checks, and surfacing what matters most.
+Every automation includes governance guardrails: clear boundaries on what the system can do autonomously and where it must stop and involve a human.
 Your people keep working the way they work.
-The system gets smarter around them.
+The system gets smarter around them — safely.

 AI agents that review work product while your team sleeps — checking consistency, verifying completeness, and confirming compliance.
 They know when to stop and ask a human before proceeding.
 By morning, your team has a clean report of what was verified and what's ready to go.

 All data flows through a single, auditable architecture.
 Every team works from the same source of truth.
 Every workflow connects to the same foundation.
-Defensible, traceable, and built to support your best work.
+The system is designed so that any questionable decision — whether made by a person or an AI — can be identified, investigated, and explained after the fact.
+Defensible, traceable, and built to support your best work with accountability at every layer.

 Try the ClayBot →